 At BU, students never feel the blow of O’Brien’s glove, but in Quincy it’s another story.
 Like all boxing gyms, sparring is a crucial teaching tool here.
 On a December afternoon, O’Brien dons head gear, an abdomen guard, and gloves, his knee braces showing below his shorts.

-After three, three-minute rounds with four kids, O’Brien steps heavily through the ropes.
+After three rounds of three minutes each with four kids, O’Brien steps heavily through the ropes.
 He’s breathing hard and sweat glistens on his face, chest, and arms.

 “Who wants to fight?” he calls, his mouth guard muffling his words.
 “Who’s coming in with the old guy?”